Connect with us

 The State has approved the formation of a military construction company that will be tasked with the construction of roads and other infrastructure developments across the country.

-In a move that will give the Kenya Defence Forces substantial control over Kenya’s infrastructure programme, the National Security Council has endorsed the creation of Ulinzi Construction Company, which is now preparing to begin operations.
+In a move that will give the Kenya Defence Forces (KDF) substantial control over Kenya’s infrastructure programme, the National Security Council has endorsed the creation of Ulinzi Construction Company, which is now preparing to begin operations.

 RELATED: KDF to Begin Upgrade of ‘AFCON 2027’ Stadiums